 While this trait is rather expected from every customer service agent, it’s still one of the key components in a customer service oriented professional’s stack.

 It’s perfect when a person is naturally communicative as it creates a feeling of natural connection whenever a customer contacts such a rep.

 And, whenever the connection seems natural, a talk, no matter if it’s done via chat or a call, will be much more pleasant.
-Both for the customer and for the rep.
+Both for the customer and the rep.

 Of course, I’m not trying to convey the idea that a customer service rep should act like every customers’ friend.
 No.

-Service including the language an agent uses should be tailored to your type of business and to your customers’ expectations.
+Service including the language an agent uses should be tailored to your type of business and your customers’ expectations.

 Nevertheless, a naturally communicative person will find it easier to communicate no matter how businessy he must sound or how casual his talks should be.

 Now that you are equipped with all the data on how to be customer service oriented, you’re ready to make a switch no matter if it’s about your company, your customer service team, or even yourself.

 Remember that the core premise of customer service has not changed throughout time.
 After all, it’s still about helping your customers.